naitian/PV2/_posts/2020-05-25-Modeling-Moments-so-Dear.md

 If you are like me, you may have been surprised by just how frequently these moments so dear arise.
-After all, since you've loaded this page, there's a <span class="time output"></span> chance that you've experienced a moment so dear (assuming you experienced one immediately before this page load -- this provides a lower bound).
+After all, since you've loaded this page, there's a <span class="time output"></span> chance that you've experienced a moment so dear.

 I certainly didn't think that was the case, but maybe there's a lesson to be learned here.
+Maybe I _do_ experience a moment that I should hold dear every minute or so.
 Maybe we should cherish more of the little things and embrace the delight that comes with our normal everyday life.
-Maybe I _do_ experience a moment that I should hold dear every minute or so.

 After all, the numbers never lie, right?

+[^1]: assuming you experienced one immediately before this page load -- this provides a lower bound
+[^2]: parameterized by the mean and the variance (notably, variance and not standard deviation)